FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 #### Field Specification
 1. component_name: key of a component.
 This name should end with a "_num" such as "_0", "_1" etc. And the number should start with 0.
 This is used to distinguish multiple same kind of components that may exist.
+2. work_mode: Indicate if using standalone version or cluster version.
+0 represent for standalone version and 1 stand for cluster version.
-2. module: Specify which component use.
+3. module: Specify which component use.
 This field should be one of the algorithm modules FATE supported.
    FATE-1.0 supports 11 usable algorithm module.

    > DataIO: transform input-data into Instance Object for later components